 Best Restaurants in Capitol Shopping Mall

 Big Chef’s – This popular chain restaurant has western food and Turkish food.
-We loved their köfte (meatballs), pastas, salads, and fresh smoothies and juices.
+We loved their köfte (meatballs), pasta, salads, and fresh smoothies and juices.

 – heart-beating marketplace –

 Üsküdar Balıkçılar Çarşısı is an animated marketplace in the heart of the shopping area near iskele (dock).

 You’ll find fish, dried fruits and vegetables, spices, bread, and more.
 Sellers and customers enliven the fish market with their bargaining voices.

 Beylerbeyi Palace (1861-1865) is located along the Bosphorus, close to the Temmuz Şehitler Köprüsü bridge.
 Serving as the summer residence of the Sultans and a house for foreign diplomats, Beylerbeyi was built to impress.

 We loved visiting Beylerbeyi Palace because there was no line, barely any other people on-site, and the audio guide was easy to follow.
 It’s hard to find palaces in Istanbul that aren’t overrun by tourists, but this is one of them.